Water Chemistry Water Chemistry — How to Lower Pool pH: Safe Methods & Dosing Guide 2026

 Understanding High pH Problems

-Here's what pool pros check first when they see cloudy water and green algae starting to bloom: your pH has likely spiked above 7.6, and here's how to bring it back down safely.
+High pH is one of the most common pool-water problems, and over-correcting with random doses of acid is an easy trap to fall into.
+Here's how to bring it down safely and predictably.
 This happens naturally over time due to aeration, bather load, and certain sanitizers.
 When pH gets too high (above 7.8), chlorine becomes less effective, water can become cloudy, and scale formation increases on pool surfaces and equipment.

 The ideal pH range for pools is 7.4-7.6, where chlorine works most efficiently and bathers are comfortable.
 Maintaining proper pH is crucial for effective sanitization and preventing costly equipment damage.